Thousands of cases of a worrying variant have been reported in the US. These states have the highest numbers - KTVZ

 What could help beat another surge while that number climbs are the known safety measures: masking up, avoiding crowds, staying socially distant and regularly washing hands.
 That’s why experts have urged state and local leaders not to reopen too quickly during this critical time.

-“Were vaccinating about three million people a day.
+“We’re vaccinating about 3 million people a day.
 Every day that goes by we get closer and closer to a greater degree of protection.
 So now is just not the time to pull back and declare premature victory,” Dr. Anthony Fauci told CNN on Wednesday.

 “Hang in there a bit longer,” he said.
 “Just hang on, continue to do the public health measures and then we can pull back later, when we get a greater degree of protection from the vaccines.”